tahiri-lab/iPhyloGeo_plus_plus/tests/use_case_tests.md

 * Tree Type: FastTree application
 * Rate Similarity: 90
 * Method Similarity: Hamming distance
-**Expected Results:** The user is able to select the above settings.
+**Expected Result:** The user is able to select the above settings.

 **Action:** Click the **Save Settings** button.
-**Expected Results:** The popup window disappears.
+**Expected Result:** The popup window disappears.

 **Action**: Click the **Play** button.
-**Expected Results:** A console window and a loading dialog box may appear.
+**Expected Result:** A console window and a loading dialog box may appear.
 Then, the genetic sequences are displayed as in the image below.
 Note that the first colomn of the sequence (to the immediate right of the species labels) should contain only instances of T (black letter T on a red background) and the last column of the sequence should contain both T (red background) and C (yellow background)

 <img src="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/blob/main/img/usecase-pic/sequencepos1.png" alt="A sequence alignment for Helicobacter pylori, starting from position 1" width="500"/>